Dietary fiber

 Fiber

-Fruits, vegetables, grains, and legumes—all of these food groups contain indigestible plant components whose positive effects on digestion have been proven in numerous studies.
-One of the most frequently cited meta-analyses comes from a comprehensive review of clinical studies and shows that increased fiber intake significantly improves bowel function.
-Specifically, increased fiber intake leads to improved stool frequency, softer stools, and a reduced need for laxatives ( 1, 2, 3 ).
+Fruits, vegetables, grains, and legumes—all of these food groups contain indigestible plant components whose positive effects on digestion have been documented in numerous studies.
+One of the most frequently cited meta-analyses comes from a comprehensive review of clinical studies and shows that increased fiber intake leads to a significant improvement in bowel function.
+Specifically, increased fiber intake leads to improved stool frequency, softer stools, and a reduced need for laxatives (1, 2, 3).